mainmatter/mainmatter.com/src/posts/2023-09-14-integrate-storybook-in-svelte-doing-it-the-svelte-way.md

 In the web development space, [Storybook](https://storybookjs.org) is one of the main choices for developing UI components and pages in isolation, especially within a Design System framework.
 Out of the box, Storybook expects you to write stories in a JS file.
-The API is composition of JS Objects and properties.
-While this is very versatile it does not fit the syntax used in [Svelte](https://www.filmaffinity.com/es/film562915.html) so the experience of integrating Svelte Components with Storybook feels a bit unnatural.
+The API is a composition of JS Objects and properties.
+While this is very versatile and does not fit the syntax used in [Svelte](https://www.filmaffinity.com/es/film562915.html) so the experience of integrating Svelte Components with Storybook feels a bit unnatural.